 - James F. Ring

-James F. Ring is a founder and the Chief Executive Officer of Fair Outcomes, Inc. He is a game theorist and has more than thirty-five years of experience as a practicing trial attorney.
-He was a co-founding partner of the law firm of Chu, Ring & Hazel LLP, which was combined with the law firm of Prince Lobel Tye LLP in January of 2020.
-Over the course of his legal career Mr. Ring focused on serving as an advocate and advisor for business clients involved in formal legal proceedings, crisis management, contractual negotiations and events involving a substantial risk of litigation.
+James F. Ring is a founder and the Chief Executive Officer of Fair Outcomes, Inc. He is a game theorist with more than thirty-five years of experience as a practicing trial attorney.
+He was a co-founding partner of the Boston law firm of Chu, Ring & Hazel LLP, which was established in February of 1995 and was combined with the law firm of Prince Lobel Tye LLP in January of 2020.
+Over the course of his legal career Mr. Ring focused on serving as an advocate and advisor for clients involved in formal legal proceedings, crisis management, contractual negotiations and events involving a substantial risk of litigation.
 He has devoted a substantial portion of his career to the study of conflict, strategy, and non-cooperative bargaining behavior, and has extensive experience in the design and administration of simple and complex bargaining systems.
 He is the inventor of the Fair Proposals and Fair Reputations systems and is a co-inventor, along with Steven J. Brams, of the Fair Buy-Sell system.

 Mr. Ring is a member of the Massachusetts Bar and the Boston Bar Association and is admitted to practice before all Massachusetts State Courts, the United States District Court for the District of Massachusetts, and the United States Court of Appeals for the First Circuit.
 He has served as a speaker to groups of economists, game theorists, lawyers, law school faculty and students, and has given formal testimony in court proceedings, on strategic issues relating to the management of conflict and crisis.
 He is also the author of several articles on such subjects.